 Christmas Cactus Facts

-- The most noteworthy attribute of the fabulous Christmas Cactus remains one that might surprise most people.
-Secondly, that surprising attribute is the fact that this beautiful and distinctive plant typically blooms during the Christmas season.
+- Firstly, perhaps the most noteworthy attribute of the fabulous Christmas Cactus remains one that might surprise most people.
+Secondly, that surprising attribute is the fact that this beautiful and distinctive plant typically actually blooms during the Christmas season.

-- Due to their tendency to bloom at Christmas, the genus has spread far beyond its endemic range.
-It became quite popular as an ornamental plant.
+- Furthermore, due to its tendency to bloom during the season of Christmas, the genus has spread far beyond its endemic range.
+Rather understandably, it became quite popular as an ornamental plant.
 This fact holds especially true of its presence in gardens and as a houseplant.

-- Only 6 known species comprise this somewhat small but beautiful genus.
+- Finally, only 6 known related species comprise this somewhat small but beautiful genus.
 Additionally, not to mention amazingly, all of them inhabit the same highly restricted endemic habitat range.
-Their natural habitat remains vulnerable to climate change.
+Sadly, its natural habitat currently remains quite vulnerable to climate change.

 Christmas Cactus Physical Description

-In their natural habitat, the magnificent Christmas Cactus takes the form of a rather large shrub.
-As a result, the thick, woody base of each plant attains an average height of approximately 4 ft (1.2 m).
+First of all, in its natural habitat, the magnificent Christmas Cactus most commonly takes the form of a rather large shrub.
+As a result, the thick, woody base of each plant attains an average height of about 4 ft (1.2 m).
 The wonderful plant also typically grows quite wide in relation to its height.

-These develop at either the tips or joints of the many stems.
-The small, delicate fruit has a fleshy consistency, and the tiny black seeds of this amazing species remain extremely small, measuring less than 1 mm in size.
+Furthermore, these beautiful blooms only develop at either the tips or joints of the many stems.
+In addition, the small, delicate fruit also has a rather surprising fleshy consistency.
+Finally, the tiny black seeds of this amazing species remain extremely small, measuring less than 1 mm in size.

 Christmas Cactus Distribution, Habitat, and Ecology

 At the same time, the Christmas Cactus only appears to grow at a select range of altitude.
-This covers elevations ranging between 2,30- 9,120 ft (700 – 2,780 m).
+This covers elevations ranging between 2,300- 9,120 ft (700 – 2,780 m).
 But, it has an evolutionary reason for this selectivity.
-Its unique location provides them with warm, moist air, forced upwards to their location.
+Its unique location provides it with warm, moist air, forced upwards to its location.